AnaYaneva/Artistika/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run ng serve for a dev server.
+Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.

+## Backend server
+For a backend, json-server its used, to run it and get all the features for the app, navigate to "assets" folder and run node server.js.

 ## Code scaffolding